-In 2015, Anderson partnered with other female snowboarders to create a multi-year film project, Full Moon.
+In 2015, Jamie partnered with other female snowboarders to create a multi-year film project, Full Moon.
 The all-female snowboard documentary showcases the past, present and future of women’s snowboarding.
 2016 was one of her best winters to date ending her season with two World Championship titles in both Slopestyle and Big Air and claimed the crystal globes for overall freestyle snowboarding.
-Jamie has her sights set on the 2018 Olympic Games where she plans to compete for the U.S. in Slopestyle as well as the newly added Olympic sport of Snowboard Big Air.
+Jamie has her sights set on the 2022 Olympic Games where she plans to compete for the U.S. in Slopestyle and Snowboard Big Air.

 In addition to her many career wins, Jamie has been giving back to the snowboarding community through her participation in a multitude of camps as well as her active hand in non-profits that promote mindful purchasing and charities assisting those in need all around the world.
 Always looking to use her platform for positive contributions within her community, Jamie collaborated with her old middle school to develop a sponsorship program for gifted children who would like to snowboard but lack the funds to do so.
 Outside of snowboarding, Anderson practices yoga and works with Protect Our Winters (POW) in the fight against climate change.